fominmike/work-day-scheduler/README.md

 ## Description
 This is a Work Day Scheduler which helps user input content into the box and save it so they could use it to remind themselves on what they have to do.

+This was also great practice for me to work more on javaScript.

 ## Usage
 1. Open a browser (Chrome, Safari, etc.)